Magazine

 KETAAKETI's partner NGO SPOWC as interest-free

-KETAAKETI stands for self-determined development through interest-free microfinancing, which is passed on from family to family - and that 100%.
+KETAAKETI stands for self-determined development through interest-free seed funding, which is passed on from family to family - and that 100%.